-10. Question: The ADM defines a PA recipient as "an individual who submitted an application for PA or had someone else submit an application for PA on their behalf, and who has been determined eligible for PA."
-Would an individual be considered a "recipient" for the purpose of applying the one-time 100% employment EID if they were to start a new job after the application process is complete but before the case has been opened by the district?
+11. Question: The ADM defines a PA recipient as "an individual who submitted an application for PA or had someone else submit an application for PA on their behalf, and who has been determined eligible for PA."
+Would an individual be considered a "recipient" for the purpose of applying the onetime 100% employment EID if they were to start a new job after the application process is complete but before the case has been opened by the district?
 For example- the client applies for assistance 1/3/24.
-They finish turning in all of their necessary paperwork on 1/8/24, including proof they got a job that started 1/6/24.
-However, the district doesn't process the application and officially open the case until 1/15/24.
+They finish turning in all of their necessary paperwork on 1/6/24.
+On 1/8/24, they start a new job and report it to the district.
+However, the district doesn't process the application to officially open the case until 1/15/24.